Nest Cams now know what a door looks like and can monitor them automatically

 Nest Aware got its first computer vision abilities back in July of last year, when it learned to identify if that thing moving around your room was (probably) a human and notify you accordingly.

-Meanwhile, this update brings a few other new tricks:
+Meanwhile, this update brings a few other new features:

 - The iOS 10 and Android 7 apps will now receive animated preview notifications when Nest Aware detects motion, as opposed to still (and often small) thumbnails.